-Haryana polls: CM Nayab Singh Saini leads in Ladwa, BJP leader Anil Vij trails in Ambala Cantonment
+Haryana polls: CM Nayab Singh Saini leads in Ladwa, BJP leader Anil Vij ahead in Ambala Cantonment

 Follow Scroll’s coverage of the 2024 Haryana Assembly election result here

-In the Ambala Cantonment constituency, BJP leader and the state’s former home minister Anil Vij was trailing Independent candidate Chitra Sarwara by a margin of 545 votes, as per data from the Election Commission.
+In the Ambala Cantonment constituency, BJP leader and the state’s former home minister Anil Vij, after briefly trailing behind Independent candidate Chitra Sarwara, was leading by 8,751 votes, as per data from the Election Commission.

 The Congress’ Parvinder Pal Pari was placed third.